25. Reports

 A refresh button on the right reloads the page from the server.

-23.4.
+27.4.
 Table Columns

 Every list on the page is shown in a table that groups rows by account.

 Status— anActiveorInActivebadge.
-Click the badge to toggle the status without opening the editor.List Name— the name and optional description of the list.Send Options— four small icons that light up when the matching option is on for that list:Bundle Reports — merge every PDF into a single file.
+Click the badge to toggle the status without opening the editor.List Name— the name and optional description of the list.Send Options— a small set of icons describing how the list is delivered.
+The first icon shows the delivery method and the rest light up when their matching option is on:Delivery method — an envelope for

-Unsubscribe — include an unsubscribe link in the email.
+Unsubscribe — include an unsubscribe link in the email (

-Send Link — email a link instead of attaching files.
+Emaillists only).Send Link — email a link instead of attaching files (

-Compress Reports — pack the files into a single ZIP.
+Emaillists only).Compress Reports — pack the files into a single ZIP.

 Owner— the clearPath user who owns the list.Last Executed— the date the list was last sent, colour-coded so recent runs look fresh and older runs stand out.
-Lists that have never run showNever run.Members— the number of recipient email addresses.Reports— the number of reports attached to the list.Frequency— how often the list is scheduled to run.Go/No-Go— a readiness badge.Gomeans the list has at least one recipient, at least one report, and no stale reports.No-Goshows a hint explaining what is missing, such asNo members assigned,No reports assigned, or a count of stale reports that need updating.
+Lists that have never run showNever run.Members— the number of recipient email addresses.Reports— the number of items attached to the list.
+Reports and XML compliance files are counted together; hover the cell to see the breakdown (for example “3 reports + 2 XML files”).Frequency— how often the list is scheduled to run.Go/No-Go— a readiness badge.Gomeans the list has at least one recipient, at least one item to deliver (a report or an XML compliance file), and no stale reports.No-Goshows a hint explaining what is missing, such asNo members assigned,No reports or XML files assigned, or a count of stale reports that need updating.

 Tick the checkbox at the left of any row to select it; tick the